lenovo/python-redfish-lenovo/README.md

 ----------
 A set of python examples is provided under the examples directory of this project.

-####Common parameters configuration
+* Common parameters configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* You can use a configuration file to store common parameters for the Lenovo PowerShell Redfish Scripts, such as the BMC IP address, user name, and password.
+You can use a configuration file to store common parameters for the Lenovo PowerShell Redfish Scripts,
+such as the BMC IP address, user name, and password.
 Default configuration file is config.ini.
 You can create your own configuration file and specify it using the "--config" option.
 The scripts will load config.ini automatically if no configuration file is specified in command line.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-####Using the python examples to get and set values
+* Using the python examples to get and set values

-Simply run the python script to print out the values from the HTTP GET operation.
+Simply run the python script to print out the values form the HTTP GET operation.

 This example prints the current system power state (such as On or Off)